JohnnyLin-a/applauz_assessment/README.md

 psql -d $POSTGRES_DB -U $POSTGRES_USER < ./applauz_database/create.sql
 exit
 ```
-5. Use Postman to use this app from http://localhost:3000/ or from [Heroku](https://applauz-express-assessment.herokuapp.com/)
+5. ~~Use Postman to use this app from http://localhost:3000/ or from [Heroku](https://applauz-express-assessment.herokuapp.com/)~~

-(There may be a web client to make it easier in the future)
+6. NEW UPDATE!
+There is now a web client to test the endpoints.\
+        Simply head over to http://localhost:3000/ or to the [Heroku link](https://applauz-express-assessment.herokuapp.com/).\
+        The web client is very similar to Postman.

 ### Using this app (with Postman)
 1. Enter the request URL including endpoint (http://localhost:3000/api/users/ or the [Heroku](https://applauz-express-assessment.herokuapp.com/) one)